Building economic resiliency

 That’s the intent of several studies being done across Oregon right now that measure the impact of recent real-life events, with an eye toward producing data that will aid long-term economic recovery while also identify strategies to help mitigate future events.

 “We are learning how to build economic resiliency tools for state economic development agencies to use for major events that may impact our communities,” says Kathleen Flanagan, The Ford Family Foundation’s senior program officer for Community Economic Development.

-At the University of Oregon, the Institute for Policy Research and Engagement (formerly the Community Service Center) is about halfway into a two-year economic resiliency study measuring the impact of the 2017 summer solar eclipse to the Central Oregon area.
+A two-year economic resiliency study for the Central Oregon Intergovernmental Council and four other regional economic development districts is measuring the impact of the 2017 summer solar eclipse.
+The University of Oregon’s Institute for Policy Research and Engagement (formerly the Community Service Center) is the technical assistance provider for the project.
 While not a catastrophic event, the eclipse offers the team of student researchers a unique chance to study the before and after status of numerous social systems that might be affected in a disaster.

 “It offers an opportunity for tourism and economic development officials to look at what happens to our critical infrastructure if we get a million people moving around the state.
 It might be a proxy for a major earthquake or a similar event,” says Program Director Josh Bruce.

 In Southern Oregon, the South Coast Development Council is partnering with the City of Brookings to put numbers on the devastating effects of 2017’s Chetco Bar fire.